kobsio/kobs/docs/resources/kubernetes-resources.md

 The dashboards can be configured via the `kobs.io/dashboards` annotation.
 They follow the same syntax as they can be configured for [applications](applications.md#dashboard), [users](teams.md#dashboard) and [teams](teams.md#dashboard).

-You can use [JSONPath](https://goessner.net/articles/JsonPath/) within the dashboar dspecification, to use a value from the reosurce manifest in the dashboard, e.g. the name of the Pod `<% $.metadata.name %>`.
+You can use [JSONPath](https://goessner.net/articles/JsonPath/) within the dashboard specification, to use a value from the resource manifest in the dashboard, e.g. the name of the Pod `<% $.metadata.name %>`.

 !!! note
     We are using the [jsonpath-plus](https://www.npmjs.com/package/jsonpath-plus) to extract the content from the Kubernetes objects.
 A list of examples can be found within the documentation of the module.